 “My experience at the law school has been nothing short of amazing,” Lian stated.
 “No matter how tired I was (after studying late in the night and/or working hours in my day job), once I was in the classroom, I felt my adrenaline pumping.
 As a learner, that is a great feeling.”

 In addition to his studies, Lian works full time as a patent agent for Klarquist Sparkman, LLP in Portland.
 “I feel my classroom learning is complementary to my everyday practice of IP law.”
-Lian also mentors fellow students, volunteers at new student orientation, participates in the outreach program, coordinates events for the Intellectual Property Student Organization (IPSO), and served on the editorial board of the Lewis and Clark Law Review.
+Lian also mentors fellow students, volunteers at new student orientation, participates in the outreach program, coordinates events for the Intellectual Property Student Organization (IPSO), and served on the editorial board of the Lewis & Clark Law Review.
 He has published three book chapters and over 70 peer-reviewed scientific papers.
 His article Twitters Beware: The Display and Performance Rights will be published in an upcoming issue of the Yale Journal of Law and Technology.

 “Jie Lian has not only received the top grade in several IP courses, his passion and commitment to the field of intellectual property law propels him to outstanding achievement in his classes and excellent written work related to intellectual property law,” stated Professors Loren and Gómez-Arostegui.